What was my mum thinking....

 You can listen here

-I am sure we all know someone who lives alone, is retired, is withdrawing from community life.
+I'm confident we all know someone who lives alone, is retired or withdrawing from community life.

 "The notion of feeling lonely or isolated is such an alien concept to me as I have, for as long as I can remember, been surrounded by family" To recreate memories of being at Nan's with a 'Sit & Knit' community group for elderly people at risk of isolation, loneliness & depression.
 Whilst we sit & knit we will share stories, worries and laughter over a cup of tea and cake whilst listening to Vera Lynn, maybe even enjoying

-To promote the use of 100% natural yarn in the production of my award winning wool scarf.
+To promote the use of 100% natural wool in the production of our award winning scarf.

 To use recycled/recyclable packaging.

-To use reusable jute bags as an alternative to plastic or paper.
+To use reusable jute sacks as an alternative to plastic or paper.

 To use Cork Leather as an ethical alternative to animal leather on all of my outdoor country clothing.

-To reduce our environmental footprint through supporting British business.
+To reduce our environmental footprint through supporting British business whenever we can.

 To donate a percentage from the sale of each adult chunky knit scarf to charities

-With the introduction of an outdoor country clothing range I will ensure ethical working practice in the manufacturing process, sourcing organic cotton using environmentally friendly water based inks as a printing solution.
+With the introduction of an outdoor country clothing line I will ensure ethical working practice in the manufacturing process and source organic cotton for the garments.